salmanrashidkv/Skimlit_NLP_Project/README.md

 #### Solution in a sentence
 Create an NLP model to classify abstract sentences into the role they play (e.g. objective, methods, results, etc) to enable researchers to skim through the literature.

-Downloading a text dataset (PubMed RCT200k from GitHub) Writing a preprocessing function to prepare our data for modelling Setting up a series of modelling experiments
+- Downloading a text dataset (PubMed RCT200k from GitHub)
+- Writing a preprocessing function to prepare our data for modelling
+- Setting up a series of modelling experiments
-Making a baseline (TF-IDF classifier)
+- Making a baseline (TF-IDF classifier)
-Deep models with different combinations of: token embeddings, character embeddings, pretrained embeddings, positional embeddings
+- Deep models with different combinations of: token embeddings, character embeddings, pretrained embeddings, positional embeddings
-Building our first multimodal model (taking multiple types of data inputs) Replicating the model architecture from https://arxiv.org/abs/1612.05251 Find the most wrong predictions
+- Building multimodal model (taking multiple types of data inputs)
+- Replicating the model architecture from https://arxiv.org/abs/1612.05251
-Making predictions on PubMed abstracts from the wild
+- Making predictions on PubMed abstracts from the wild